kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/09_Kubernetes_Object_Configuration_Files/transcript.md

 ...
 ```

-the 'kind' setting is used to set the kind of object you want to define.
-So far we have only created pods and services objects, but there's a lot more.
+Next we have the 'kind ' key.
+This setting is used to specify the kind of object you want to define.
+So far we have only created pod and service objects    , but there's a lot more.
 You can get a full list of them using the api-resources command:

 ```bash
 kubectl api-resources
 ```

-We have quite a lot of info here, so I'll just scroll up to the start of this output.
+We have quite a lot of output here, so I'll just scroll up to the beginning .

-As you can see we have a lot of different kinds of objects, and so far we have only touched 2 kinds so far, pods and services.
+As you can see we have a lot of different kinds of objects, and we have only touched on  2 kinds so far, pods and services.
 We'll cover more of these kinds as we go through the course.

 By the way, notice the shortname column.
 You can use these aliases to cut down on typing.
 For example to you can run the get services command using the svc alias: